 Bugle Films Presents: Connection

-In the challenging months of 2020, as we were catapulted from one global problem to the next without any solutions, our conversations gave us hope.
+As we are catapulted from one global problem to the next without any solutions, our conversations give us hope.
 A film about the power of connection.

 Bugle Films Presents: A Growing Thing